|Salary:||£44,737 to £51,805 per annum, Grade 7 scale|

 Applications are invited for the post of School Manager in the School of Architecture at Cardiff University.

 To work closely with and provide professional management support to the Head of School and to other senior members of academic staff, participating actively in the School’s contribution to the achievement of the University and College Strategic Plans.
 To be responsible to the College Registrar with a dotted line to the Head of School for the effective and efficient delivery of professional services in the School, and to be professionally accountable to the College Registrar for the implementation of College/University initiatives and continuous improvement of support services.
 To lead and be responsible for the School’s professional services’ team and all support functions within the School, ensuring the School’s academic community and external stakeholders are supported in their contribution to the University and College Strategic Plans.

-This is a full time and ongoing position, available immediately.
+This is a full-time, open-ended post, available immediately.

 Please be aware that Cardiff University reserves the right to close this vacancy early should sufficient applications be received.

 Cardiff University is committed to supporting and promoting equality and diversity and to creating an inclusive working environment.
 We believe this can be achieved through attracting, developing, and retaining a diverse range of staff from many different backgrounds who have the ambition to create a University which seeks to fulfil our social, cultural and economic obligation to Cardiff, Wales, and the world.
 In supporting our employees to achieve a balance between their work and their personal lives, we will also consider proposals for flexible working or job share arrangements.